-When switching any of the transmission parameters and flags contained in the current information and the next information in Table 3-22 (partial-reception flag, carrier modulation scheme, convolutional-coding rate, interleaving length, and the number of segments), the contents of the 4-bit indicator of transmission parameter switching shown in Table 3-25 are counted down.
-When switching only the start flag for emergency-alarm broadcasting, the contents of the indicator of transmission parameter switching are not counted down.
+When switching any of the transmission parameters and flags contained in the current information and the next information in Table 3-22 (partial-reception flag, carrier modulation scheme, convolutional-coding rate, time interleaving length, and the number of segments), the contents of the 4-bit indicator of transmission parameter switching shown in Table 3-25 are counted down.
+When switching only the startup control signal (the start flag for emergency-alarm broadcasting), the contents of the indicator for transmission parameter switching are not counted down.

-3.15.6.3 Start flag for emergency-alarm broadcasting
+3.15.6.3 Startup control signal (Start flag for emergency-alarm broadcasting)

-The content of the start flag must be 1 and 0 when the receiver startup is and is not controlled, respectively.
-Table 3-26 shows the meaning of the flag content in each case.
+The content of the startup control signal must be "1" and "0" when the receiver startup is and is not controlled, respectively.
+Table 3-26 shows the meaning of the startup control signal (start flag for emergency-alarm broadcasting) in each case.

-Table 3-26: Start Flag for Emergency-Alarm Broadcasting
+Table 3-26: Startup Control Signal (Start Flag for Emergency-Alarm Broadcasting)

 B 26 Meaning

 0 No startup control

 1 Startup control available

+(When an emergency alarm signal is transmitted)